patschi/sinusbot-tools/README.md

 [diagSinusbot.sh](https://github.com/patschi/sinusbot-tools/blob/master/tools/diagSinusbot.sh) collects some important diagnostic data about the operating system and the bot installation.
 When finished it returns informative information, ready to copy and paste it in the right section in the sinusbot forum.
 The main purpose of this script is to solve bugs and any other issues easier and faster with more details about the situation - easily collected with this script.

 **Remember**: This script does not send any data to anywhere.
 It is only collecting some details offline about the system and the bot.
 Then it generates a text output, which can be copied and pasted in the forum.
+This tool is not officially developed from the Sinusbot team.

 **Some information which may be scanned:**
  * System